 Attaching the fins to the lower tube section and securing one end of each coupler to the body tubes were the two final structural steps in constructing the rocket body.
 To ensure proper fin alignment on the tubes, we built two plywood jigs that would hold the four fins against the engine mount tube.
 The engine mount was a 75mm (2.95″) cardboard tube that would keep the engine in place within the main body tube.
 It was kept centered by a series of 3 plywood centering rings as well as the main bulkheads at the top and bottom of the lower section.
 Once the fins were properly aligned in the jig, we secured them to the engine mount with epoxy fillets.
 Later we secured them to the main body tube with more fillets.

-Finally, we needed a nose cone.
+Finally, we needed a nosecone for our model rocket.
 Like everything else on the rocket, it had to be hand made because it wasn’t possible to buy parts to fit our unique design.
 Our mentor from the National Association of Rocketry, Gordon Agnello, helped us on this stage of the build with the use of the lathe in his garage.
-We formed the shape of the nose cone out of foam on the lathe, and then covered it with 3 layers of fiberglass wetted out with epoxy.
+We formed the shape of the nosecone out of the foam on the lathe and then covered it with 3 layers of fiberglass wetted out with epoxy.
 When that cured, we gave it a quick sanding and fairing, and the nose cone was ready to be attached to the body.

 With the nosecone, fins, and couplers assembled, it was time for the finishing touches.
 We applied a few more coats of epoxy to the tubes to give the carbon fiber a high-gloss finish and applied a metallic silver paint to the nose cone and fins.
 Finally, we attached the big Flying Tigers decal at the base of the nose as well as the decals of our sponsors.